Home > Wireless Questions

 + FlexConnect, formerly known as Hybrid Remote Edge AP (H-REAP), mode: allows data traffic to be switched locally and not go back to the controller if the CAPWAP to the WLC is down.
 The FlexConnect AP can perform standalone client authentication and switch VLAN traffic locally even when it’s disconnected to the WLC (Local Switched).
 FlexConnect AP can also tunnel (via CAPWAP) both user wireless data and control traffic to a centralized WLC (Central Switched).
 The AP can locally switch traffic between a VLAN and SSID when the CAPWAP tunnel to the WLC is down.

 + Monitor mode: does not handle data traffic between clients and the infrastructure.
-It acts like a sensor for location-based services (LBS), rogue AP detection, and IDS
+It acts like a sensor for location-based services (LBS), rogue AP detection, and IDS.
+When Cisco CleanAir is enabled in monitor mode, the access point provides air quality and interference detection reports for all monitored channels.

 + Rogue detector mode: monitor for rogue APs.
 It does not handle data at all.